The Long Goodbye (film): Plot

-Hoping that Terry is still alive, Marlowe theorizes that Roger was having an affair with Sylvia and killed her to hide his infidelity, forcing Terry to flee the country until Marlowe can reveal the truth.
+Hoping that Terry is still alive, Marlowe theorizes that Roger was having an affair with Sylvia and killed her to hide his infidelity, forcing Terry to flee the country.
 He badgers Eileen, who reluctantly confirms his theory.
-Marlowe asks the police to reopen the Lennox investigation; they dismiss his theory, but confirm that Roger met with Sylvia before going to rehab.
+Marlowe asks the police to reopen the Lennox investigation; they dismiss his theory but confirm that Roger met with Sylvia before going to rehab.

-Marlowe receives a goodbye letter signed "Terry", with a rare $5,000 bill enclosed.
-Marlowe meets Augustine in his office, where upon discovering the $5,000 bill, Augustine grows suspicious, noting that Terry's money shipment contained three $5,000 bills.
-Augustine parades his bandaged mistress in front of Marlowe and threatens to forcibly remove his genitals, but Terry's money arrives in the nick of time, and Augustine lets Marlowe go and gives him the $5,000 bill for his troubles.
-Marlowe glimpses Eileen driving away.
-He runs after her, but she does not acknowledge him.
-During his pursuit, he is hit by a car.
-He wakes up in a hospital and is given a miniature harmonica by a heavily bandaged patient in the next bed.
-Eileen has disappeared.
+Marlowe receives a goodbye letter from "Terry", with a rare $5,000 bill enclosed.
+Marlowe meets Augustine in his office, where upon discovering the bill, Augustine grows suspicious, noting that the money Terry was delivering included three such bills.
+Augustine threatens to cut Marlowe's genitalia off, but Terry's money arrives in the nick of time.
+Augustine lets Marlowe go and gives him the bill for his troubles.
+Outside, Marlowe glimpses Eileen driving away.
+He runs after her, but she does not acknowledge him, and he is hit by a car during the pursuit.
+Following a brief hospital stay, he finds that Eileen has sold her house and disappeared.

-Marlowe returns to Mexico, where he bribes local officials with the $5,000 bill.
-The official admits that a man with another $5,000 bill paid him to fake Terry's suicide.
-Marlowe finds Terry in a Mexican villa.
-It turns out that Marlowe's instincts were wrong and the cops were right.
-Terry explains that while there was in fact a Lennox-Wade affair, it was actually Terry who was sleeping with Eileen.
-Roger discovered the affair and disclosed it to Sylvia, who confronted Terry.
-Terry then killed Sylvia during a violent argument.
+Marlowe returns to Mexico, where upon bribing local officials with the $5,000 bill, he learns that they were paid by a man with another $5,000 bill to fake Terry's suicide.
+Marlowe tracks Terry down at a Mexican villa.
+Terry explains that there was in fact an affair, but it was between him and Eileen.
+Roger discovered the affair and told Sylvia, who confronted Terry.
+Terry then killed Sylvia during a violent argument and fled.
 Terry gloats that no one cares about the case anymore since he is legally dead and Augustine got his money back.
-Marlowe asks Terry why he framed him as a suspect, but Terry dismissively calls Marlowe a loser.
+Marlowe asks Terry why he was framed as a suspect, but Terry dismissively calls him a "born loser".
 In response, Marlowe fatally shoots Terry.

 As Marlowe walks away, he passes Eileen, who is driving to meet Terry.
-She is shocked to see him in Mexico, and realizes that Terry's secret is out.
-Having obtained his revenge, Marlowe happily plays the harmonica while strolling down the road.
+She is shocked to see him there, but continues on.
+Having obtained his revenge, Marlowe happily strolls down the road.